subquery/documentation/docs/academy/herocourse/module2.md

-#### Step 9: Run a query
+#### Step 9: Run a Query

-Once the docker container is up and running, which could take a few minutes, open up your browser and navigate to `www.localhost:3000`.
+Once the docker container is up to date and starts running, which might take a few minutes, open up your browser and navigate to `www.localhost:3000`.

 This will open up a “playground” where you can create your query.
 Copy the example below.